TingQi2020/xMAGIC/README.md

 ### `--besd-flist`

-A text file that lists the paths to multiple xQTL BESD datasets (same style as SMR: https://yanglab.westlake.edu.cn/software/smr/#DataManagement).
+A text file that lists the paths to multiple xQTL BESD datasets (same format as SMR: https://yanglab.westlake.edu.cn/software/smr/#DataManagement).
-You can mix different QTL types, e.g. eQTL, sQTL, pQTL, mQTL, haQTL, caQTL, etc.
+These xQTL datasets can span multiple omics layers,such as transcriptomics (eQTL), proteomics (pQTL), and epigenomics (mQTL), and can be generated from diverse cellular or environmental conditions.

 **Example**